 Secondary Data: Secondary data were collected from a variety of local, county, and state sources.
-Data analyses were conducted at the most local level possible for the Hospital's service area, given the availability of the data.
+Data analyses were conducted at the most local level possible for the Hospitals' service area, given the availability of the data.
 The primary and secondary service areas (PSA and SSA) were combined for a total service area (TSA).
 Where available, data are presented for King County, Snohomish County and Washington.
 The report includes benchmark comparison data, comparing Swedish Medical Center community data findings with Healthy People 2020 objectives.

-Primary Data: Stakeholder surveys were used to gather data and opinions from persons who represent the broad interests of the community served by the hospital.
+Primary Data: Stakeholder surveys and listening sessions were used to gather data and opinions from persons who represent the broad interests of the community served by the hospitals.

 Survey: Swedish conducted a survey to gather data and opinions from community residents, and hospital leaders and staff who interact with patients and families in the ER and specialty clinics.
 The survey used a convenience sampling method, which engaged persons who were available and willing to complete the survey.
 Community organizations whose scope of services aligned with the King County Public Health key health indicators were asked to distribute the surveys.
-Responses were gathered from persons who lived within the Ballard Campus service area.
-From June 8 to August 10, 2018, 376 persons responded to the survey.
+From June 8 to August 10, 2018, 689 persons responded to the survey.

-The survey was available in an electronic format through a SurveyMonkey link.
+The survey was available in an electronic format through a SurveyMonkey link and also in paper format.
 The hospital distributed the survey link to partner organizations who then distributed them to community residents and to organizational leaders and staff members caring for medically underserved, low-income, immigrant and minority populations.
+Paper copies of the survey were made available at community events.
+The written surveys were available in English, Chinese and Somali.
+Incentives were offered for completion of the paper surveys.
 Detailed survey information can be found in Appendix 2.